bloxstreet/support/staff information/store jobs.md

 **Step 1:** Grab a mop from the staff room or storage room.
 Simply walk up to the mop giver, hold "E" (or touch on Mobile), and you'll be given a mop.

 **Step 2:** Walk up to a spill with your mop equipped.
 Hold "E" or hold the button on Mobile, and then you'll start cleaning.

+**Step 3:** You will be frozen in place for 20 seconds while you clean.
+Afterwards, you'll be given one point and the spill will disappear.

+### Restocking
+{:.text-blue-000}